-This slavery and human trafficking statement is made pursuant to section 54 of the Modern Slavery Act 2015 (UK) for the financial year ending 31 December 2020 on behalf of UPS Limited, UPS SCS (UK) Limited, Polar Speed Distribution Limited, Marken Limited and UPS Global Treasury PLC (the “Companies”).
+This slavery and human trafficking statement is made pursuant to section 54 of the Modern Slavery Act 2015 (UK) for the financial year ending 31 December 2022 on behalf of UPS Limited, UPS SCS (UK) Limited, Polar Speed Distribution Limited, Marken Limited, UPS Global Treasury PLC and Marken Time Critical Express Limited (the “Companies“).
 The statement sets out the steps the Companies have taken to ensure that slavery and human trafficking are not taking place in any part of their businesses or in their supply chains.

 UPS fully supports the protection and advancement of basic human rights throughout its worldwide operations and the Companies are committed to UK government efforts to eliminate modern slavery (i.e., slavery, servitude, forced or compulsory labour and human trafficking) throughout global supply chains.

 A common standard of labour related policies and procedures are adopted and applied across the UPS group of companies and therefore provide the focus for this statement, as set out below.

 The UPS group of companies are global leaders in logistics and international trade.
 As the largest express carrier and package delivery group in the world, UPS is also a leading provider of specialised transportation, logistics, capital, and e-commerce services.

 UPS has a strong record of achievement and recognition in relation to its ethical conduct, its labour practices and to its charitable activities and contributions within the communities in which it operates.
 UPS has, for example, been: